George W. Clinton: Education

 Clinton grew up in Albany, New York, and attended The Albany Academy.
 He graduated from Hamilton College in 1825 and Norwich University in 1827, and was a member of Phi Beta Kappa.
 In 1828, he attended the Litchfield Law School, completed his legal studies with Judge Ambrose Spencer (1765–1848), and was admitted to the bar in 1831.

 Career

-Clinton initially practiced law in Albany with Matthew Henry Webster and then in 1832 formed a partnership with the son of his legal mentor, John Canfield Spencer (1788–1855), who eventually became the 17th United States Secretary of War and 16th United States Secretary of the Treasury in Canandaigua, New York.
+Clinton initially practiced law in Albany with Matthew H. Webster and then in 1832 formed a partnership with the son of his legal mentor, John Canfield Spencer (1788–1855), who eventually became the 17th United States Secretary of War and 16th United States Secretary of the Treasury in Canandaigua, New York.
 He served as the District Attorney of Ontario County from 1835 to 1836.

 In 1836, he moved to Buffalo and settled on the north side of East Mohawk Street between Washington and Ellicott Streets.
 The same year he organized the local Democratic Party with 20 or so other citizens.